Preston Bassett: Later life and work

 Bassett's many interests in addition to aviation included antique collecting, early technology, and history of Long Island and New England.
 He was President of the Institute of Aeronautical Sciences (1947), Nassau Historical Society (1947-1954), Friends of Old Bethpage Village (1966-1970), and Keeler Tavern Preservation Society in Ridgefield, Connecticut (1968-1972).
 He served as Vice President of the Society for the Preservation of Long Island Antiquities (1962-1972) and New York State Historical Association in Cooperstown, New York (1964-1975).
 He served as Chairman of the Board of Trustees of the Polytechnic Institute of Brooklyn (1952-1961).
 He was a director of Abilities, Inc., a company that employed the handicapped.
 He was a fellow of the American Physical Society, American Association for the Advancement of Science, American Institute of Aeronautics and Astronautics, and Institute of Aeronautical Sciences.
-He was a member of the National Advisory Committee for Aeronautics (NACA) from 1954-1958, when it became the present National Aeronautics and Space Administration (NASA).
+He was a member of the National Advisory Committee for Aeronautics (NACA) from 1954 to 1958, when it became the present National Aeronautics and Space Administration (NASA).
 He was a keen observer of atmospheric phenomena encouraging others to look skyward to see the optical effects of clouds, raindrops, and ice crystals.
 He painted still lives and landscapes.
 He wrote books and articles on topics ranging from Long Island Craftsmen to Shadow Bands and Searchlights.
 His lectures to local groups on these topics were very popular.
 In his eighties and nineties he embarked on an "uncollecting" program in which he gave antiques to the Smithsonian Institution, Henry Ford Museum, Mead Art Museum, Old Bethpage Village, Farmers' Museum, Keeler Tavern, and others, always encouraging the museums to put his antiques into historical context.
-He died on April 30, 1992 at the age of 100.
+He died on April 30, 1992, at the age of 100.